Skip to content

 // Placeholder example

-if !validate_gdpr_consent(&request) {
+if !validate_consent(&request, &policy) {

-return reject_tracking();
+return reject_activity();

 }

-Trusted Server supports multiple consent frameworks:
+Trusted Server can interoperate with multiple consent signal formats:

-• Custom consent signals
+• Publisher-defined custom signals

 • First-party consent cookies